FutureProofHomes/Documentation/docs/index.md

     [Chat with the Community on Discord :fontawesome-brands-discord:](https://discord.futureproofhomes.net){ .md-button }

-!!! success "Do you have a feature request or reproducable bug?"
+!!! success "Do you have a feature request or reproducible bug?"
     Look through our existing tickets first, then open a new request if necessary: <br>
     [Request a feature on GitHub :fontawesome-solid-rocket:](https://github.com/FutureProofHomes/Satellite1-ESPHome/issues/new?template=feature-request--.md){ .md-button }
     [Report a bug :fontawesome-solid-bug:](https://github.com/FutureProofHomes/Satellite1-ESPHome/issues/new?template=bug-report--.md){ .md-button }